-Always put yourself into the visitor/users shoes, asking multiple questions while keeping it simple, otherwise it can quickly become overhelming and/or an horrible experience.
+Always put yourself into the visitor/user’s shoes, asking multiple questions while keeping it simple, otherwise it can quickly become overwhelming and/or an horrible experience.

 Why is web marketing necessary?

-To build a winning web strategy you’ll need to consider multiple content aspects as described above (elements, external factors) including your customer’s journey.
+To build a winning online strategy you’ll need to consider multiple content aspects as described above (elements, external factors) including your customer’s journey.

 Keep reading as the following will help you develop and align your overall web positioning.

 A website strategy plan is the continuous improvement (internal and external) process of your business.